 Common drugs for partial or tonic-clonic seizures include carbamazepine (Carbatrol or Tegretol), phenytoin (Dilantin), and valproate, valproic acid (Depakene, Depakote).
 Side effects can include stomach problems or tiredness, and in the case of Dilantin, excess hair growth.
 For absence seizures, medications include Depakote or Depakene and ethosuximide (Zarontin).

 Some of the other drugs used to treat various forms of epilepsy are ACTH (Acthar gel), clobazam (Onfi), diazepam nasal spray (Valtoco, Neurelis),felbamate (Felbatol), gabapentin (Neurontin), lacosamide (Vimpat), lamotrigine (Lamictal), levetiracetam (Keppra), oxcarbazepine (Oxteller XR or Trileptal), phenobarbital, tiagabine hydrochloride (Gabitril), topiramate (Topamax), vigabatrin (Sabril), and zonisamide ( Zonegran).
-The medications Epidiolex (made from cannabidiol or CBD) and fenfluramine (Fintepla).have both been approved Dravet Syndrome.
+The medications diastat rectal gel, Epidiolex (made from cannabidiol or CBD), fenfluramine (Fintepla) have both been approved Dravet Syndrome.

 Some of the anti-seizure medications -- like Depakote -- have been approved as monotherapy for children.
 This means that it could be the only epilepsy drug your child would take.
 Many children prefer monotherapy because they only have to remember to take one pill.
 Some of these have sprinkle forms to add to food to make it easier to take.